AvizNetworks/ones-ovd/mkdocs/docs/AnsibleAviz.md

 ## <b>Accessing the collection</b>

-The complete collection and the detailed documentation can be found on Github [GitHub Repository](https://github.com/AvizNetworks/aviznetworks.sonic/) .
+The complete collection and the detailed documentation can be found on [Github](https://github.com/AvizNetworks/aviznetworks.sonic/) .